 Since hangul 한글 (Korean), the current official Korean alphabet, is more extensively used these days, you must understand hanja.

-By now you have already learned that the Hanja can only be used to write Sino Korean words but Kanji is different since it is used to demonstrate both Sino-Japanese words and native Japanese words.
+By now, you have already learned that Hanja can only be used to write Sino Korean words but Kanji is different since it is used to demonstrate both Sino-Japanese words and native Japanese words.